JaQtae/MechInterp-L2V/README.md

 ## Resources

-This section includes additional readings and materials related to Mechanistic Interpretability using Sparse Autoencoders on LLMs/Transformers.
-The checklist helps you track progress—use `[x]` for finished readings and `[ ]` for those in progress (📖 indicates “currently reading”).
-Feel free to add a brief description to capture the primary insights from each resource.
+Materials related to Mechanistic Interpretability using Sparse Autoencoders on LLMs/Transformers.
+The checklist helps keeping track of progress  (📖 indicates “currently reading”).
+A brief description to capture the primary insights from each resource is available.

 | Status       | Resource Title (Year/Info)                                                                                                                                                              | Description                                     | Link                                                                                                         |
 | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |